What is Junior Tranche (Subordinated Debt)?

 Why do you need to know about Junior Tranche?

 As an investor (shareholder), you need to know about junior tranches to understand how you will get paid and when.
-Junior tranche is a subordinated portion of a debt and it is unsecured too.
-Thus, the risk is much higher and the chance of repayment only comes after repaying the senior debt holders.
+The junior tranche is a subordinated portion of the debt, and it is unsecured too.
+Thus, the risk is much higher, and the chance of repayment only comes after repaying the senior debt holders.

 Let’s understand this with an example.